slangot/hp-lumapps/README.md

 Clone this repository, then do `yarn` to install all the needed packages.

 It is all set, you can now run it whith `yarn start`.

+### Cover Letter

+I join a cover letter to talk about the project and my motivation.
+You can read it within the coverLetter files (.md or .pdf)